grow-xd/pal/Contributing.md

-# Requirements for Contributions 💯
+# How to contribute 💯

 This documentation provides a series of instructions that will assist you in adding to this repository.